Skip to content

 The entire plot of the TV series Dexter relies heavily on the concept of dramatic irony to work.
 The lead character, Dexter, is a forensic analyst that specializes in blood-spatter analysis.
 On his spare time, he is also a sociopathic serial killer that targets other criminals/serial killers.
 Dexter uses his employment in the forensics unit as a way to cover for his illicit activities on his off-time, but of course none of his co-workers are aware of his “other” side.

 This double-life that Dexter leads, which the audience is aware of, but none of the other characters know about creates intense suspense and anticipation while watching the series unfold.
-It’s an excellent example of how dramatic irony is used to sustain a plot and build tension/suspense throughout its events.
+It’s a straightforward example of how dramatic irony sustains and builds tension or suspense throughout a narrative.

 5. Frozen